StarDojo2025/main/docs/docs_src/observation_space.md

 ---

-> ℹ️ **Note**: The default observation set is constrained as below, used when a lightweight input is desired:
+> **Note**: The default observation set is constrained as below, used when a lightweight input is desired:
 >
 > - **Health**: Current player health (int)
 > - **Energy**: Current stamina level (float)